 Rachael: Spending time working with young people in Katherine, NT writing a play Sugarland with Wayne Blair.

 More recently the segment I did on Play School with Luke Carroll about understanding racism was particularly powerful.
 I've known Luke for twenty years.
 He's a close friend and a wonderful human.
 I felt very proud to be part of an important moment in Australian kids TV history with someone I respect and love.

-SDT: Away from Play School, you're a yoga teacher!
+IAH: Away from Play School, you're a yoga teacher!
 Where does the love for yoga come from?

 Rachael: Yoga has been part of my life for over two decades.
 It's been my constant through every life transition.